Human Anatomy & Physiology II Online Course

 BIMD 220 (3 credits) and BIMD 221 (3 credits) together are a complete survey of the anatomy and physiology of the major human organ systems and the foundational concepts required to understand them.
 BIMD 220 covers beginner material on introductory A&P, cells, and tissues, as well as advancing through the skin, skeletal, muscle and nervous organ systems.
 BIMD 221 is a more advanced study of the endocrine, lymphatic, cardiovascular, respiratory, digestive, urinary, and reproductive systems.
 Each concept is presented through the lens of a diverse human population and both BIMD 220 and 221 are validated as essential studies special emphasis courses covering "The Diversity of Human Experience" topic.
 Together the courses are designed to meet field standards using the HAPS learning outcomes and goals.

 These courses are also unique in their organization.
 They use a badge progression model, which is a method of gamification for learning.
 Essentially the content of these courses is divided into easily identifiable units called badges.
 By completing BIMD 220 and 221 students will work their way through 14 content badges that represent all the major body systems.
 Students will start at the Beginner level in BIMD 220, progress through to Advanced at the end of BIMD 220, and finally finish at Scholar when they have completed BIMD 221.
 This gives students a more visual way to track their progress.
 The topics covered in BIMD 221 are:

 Students will be awarded badges by UND’s Teaching Transformation and Development Academy (TTaDA) via an email sent to their official UND email account.
 They will be asked to accept this badge, which will give them a permanent Acclaim account where they have URL they can include in their CVs/Resumes or share their badges to various social media outlets.

 What can I expect in each lesson?

 Students have 3 to 9 months to complete this course from the time of enrollment.
-You may work at your own pace and complete lessons on your own schedule, submitting up to three items per week for grading.
+You may work at your own pace and complete lessons on your own schedule.
+The instructor will grade up to one lesson/topic per week.
 Each content badge will consist of the following elements located in TopHat and Blackboard: